Looking for a quick and easy pattern for knit fingerless gloves? We’ve got you covered with the Easiest Knit Fingerless Gloves pattern!

 About the Yarn

 If you’ve been with us through the Holiday Challenge, you know that I’m trying as hard as possible to use up stash yarn, so I grabbed my trusy Color Made Easy that I knit the Easiest Ever Knit Hat pattern with and went to work!
+This yarn was perfect for these knitted fingerless gloves.

 I love Color Made Easy.
 It’s really one of my favorite chunky (weight 5) yarns because it works up well, comes in a wide array of colors, and is easy to care for.
 Win-win!